QuiteQuiet/PokemonShowdownBot/COMMANDS.md

 - ~viability tier, ~speedtiers tier, ~np tier, ~sample tier, ~roles tier :
 - The above five commands bring up their respective forum resource that was requested (if one exists).
 Supported tiers are Uber, OU, UU, RU, NU, PU, and LC.

+- tell [user], [message] : This will save [message], and when [user] join any room the bot is in, they will get a PM with the message, as well as who sent it.
+Messages are not saved on a restart, and each recipient can only wait on one message at a time.

 Chat Games
 ----------
 These commands are only allowed after relevant part enbling them through the allowgames command, and then it's only enabled for a single room.
 Only one of these can be played at any point, which is shared across all rooms it's currently in.